Code-Institute-Submissions/denisklopotan-green-kitchen_NovResub2/README.md

 ## Issues and Bugs

 There where no known bugs at the time deployment, ones during development where fixed.

+## To be implemented

+As visible from wireframes, ide is to implement recipe and article page where users can write their own recipes or ingage in more actions.

+There are few more features that where paert of user stories but where closed as not implemented.
+Will do in future instances.
+[Green Kitchen User Stories](https://github.com/users/denisklopotan/projects/1)

 ## Technologies Used